MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/checksum-offload.md

 ### Rules for indicating hardware transmit checksum capabilities

-1. The Layer3Flags and Layer4Flags in the [**NET_ADAPTER_OFFLOAD_TX_CHECKSUM_CAPABILITIES**](/windows-hardware/drivers/ddi/netadapteroffload/ns-netadapteroffload-_net_adapter_offload_tx_checksum_capabilities) structure must be set.
-This indicates the packets on which the NIC is capable of performing checksum offload.
+1. The Layer3Flags in the [**NET_ADAPTER_OFFLOAD_TX_CHECKSUM_CAPABILITIES**](/windows-hardware/drivers/ddi/netadapteroffload/ns-netadapteroffload-_net_adapter_offload_tx_checksum_capabilities) structure must be set.
+Setting the Layer4Flags is optional.
+Setting Layer3Flags and Layer4Flags indicates the packets on which the NIC is capable of performing checksum offload.
 2. The Layer3HeaderOffsetLimit and Layer4HeaderOffsetLimit in **NET_ADAPTER_OFFLOAD_TX_CHECKSUM_CAPABILITIES** are optional.
 If the OS sends a packet with a header offset greater than the limit specified, it won't request the NIC to calculate the checksum for that layer.
 3. IP/TCP packets without options/extensions must be supported if options/extensions are supported.